minimuutti/minimuutti.github.io/en/blog/_posts/2016-12-31-new-years-eve-and-the-fireworks.md

 I knew that I couldn't toss him kibble the whole night so I froze him a Kong toy full of liver paté.
 I know that timing is very important in counter conditioning and I also knew that the general public is allowed to fire rockets starting at 18:00.
 I gave the Kong toy to Miki at 17:58 - just in time before the fireworks started.

 We had closed all the blinds so he couldn't see the fireworks.
-I was so proud of Miki that even if he stressed a bit he was still able to lick the Kong clean in our livingroom floor despite of all the noise.
+I was so proud of Miki that even if he stressed a bit he was still able to lick the Kong clean in our living room floor despite of all the noise.

-As the evening went on Miki was able to sleep in the middle of the livingroom floor (instead of whining and cowering somewhere as before).
+As the evening went on Miki was able to sleep in the middle of the living room floor (instead of whining and cowering somewhere as before).
 He was a bit alert as you can see in the photos as his ears are up and a bit in a "radar mode" but still he remained mainly calm the whole evening.

 As the time approached to midnight I took a bag of Miki's favourite treats and fed him the treats from about 23:55 to 00:05 when the most of the rockets were fired.
 Miki was able to concentrate to the treats he was given  the whole time and I couldn't have been more happier about that :)